oracle/truffleruby/doc/user/interop.md

 threads with the option `-Xsingle_threaded`, or `-Dtruffleruby.single_threaded=true` from another launcher.

-The `timeout` module knows about this option and will warn that the timeout is being ignored, rather than failing.

-Signal handlers are ignored with a warning at the point of the signal being caught.
+When this option is enabled, the `timeout` module will warn that the timeouts are being ignored, and signal handlers will warn that a signal has been caught but will not run the handler, as both of these features would require starting new threads.